-Super lightweight gilding flakes are perfect for working with Crystal Clay!
+Super lightweight gilding flakes are perfect for working with Epoxy Clay!
 Slightly wet the tip of a toothpick and pick-up the gilding flakes.
-Tack the gilding flakes onto the Crystal Clay by gently touching the flakes to the clays wet surface.
+Tack the gilding flakes onto the Epoxy Clay by gently touching the flakes to the clays wet surface.
 Gently rub the gilding flakes into the clay with your fingertips.

 - Nunn Design Hammered Bitsy Rings

 - Epoxy Clay-Black

 The Nunn Design Findings are oxidized to provide the antique look to the precious metal plating.
 The oxidization, when it comes into contact with the Epoxy Clay could change the color of the clay.
 To avoid this, clean the findings thoroughly prior to applying the clay.
 Get the tip of a Q-Tip wet with rubbing alcohol and clean away any of the blackened oxidization on both sizes of the Hammered Bitsy Rings.

 Follow the manufacturer’s instructions for the handling and mixing of the black Epoxy Clay.
 Epoxy Clay is epoxy clay that air-dries.
 It sets in 2 hours and continues to cure 14-16 hours.
 There is no baking required, no shrinkage.

 While wearing gloves, pinch off two equal sized balls of Part A and Part B and blend together fully until the clay is no longer marbled and uniform in color.
 You have approximately 90-120 minutes of working time before the clay starts to harden, so take your time.
 Once the clay is thoroughly mixed, remove your gloves to make it easier to work with the clay.
 For this tutorial, I mixed a small lentil sized ball of both Part A and B of clay.